About this artwork

 - Silk, wild silk, and cotton, satin weave self-patterned by ground weft floats

 - 182.9 × 113 cm (72 × 44 1/2 in.)
 Repeat: 45.5 × 29.8 cm (17 7/8 × 11 3/4 in.)

-- Restricted gift of Mrs. Julian Armstrong, Jr.
+- Purchased with funds provided by Mrs. Julian Armstrong, Jr.